THE APRIL TOM-TOM

 Social and Independent Skills: Encouraging the use of language to express ourselves while we play and share with our friends.
 Talking about what we wear on a rainy day.
 Continue working on using a spoon and fork during lunch, drinking out of a 5oz plastic cup, and saying “please” and “thank you”.

 Science: Looking for signs of spring on Big Chief grounds.
-Watching our bulbs grow, smelling the flowers, using our mirror, magnifying glass and color panels.
+Watching our bulbs grow, smelling the flowers, using our mirror, magnifying glass, and color panels.

 Music: Marching with instruments and dancing with scarves.
 Going through our tunnels and using our parachute.

 Physical: Running in the field, kicking balls, catching bubbles, going down the slides, balancing on the swings and visiting our animals and coloring to strengthen our small motor skills.
+Animal cars and ride along cars to develop our large motor skills.

-MISS LIZ’S CLASS
+MISS ELISA’S CLASS

-Theme: April Showers, Spring, Easter, and Passover.
+Theme: April Showers and Spring.

 Physical: Parachute and bean bag activities; races in the field with our streamers; blowing bubbles; throwing and kicking balls.